-2.24 The diagrams below summarises which changes between the Use Classes require planning permission, and which remain a permitted development that does not require planning permission.
-For Mixed Uses of C3, C5 and C6, the changes that require planning permission are listed in Schedule 1 of the Direction (Appendix A).
+2.26 The diagram below summarises which changes between the use classes require planning permission, and which remain a permitted development that does not require planning permission.
+For Mixed Uses of C3, C5 and C6, the changes that require planning permission are listed in Schedule 1 of the Direction (Appendix A) and are shown in Table 2 of Appendix C.